asciiscry3r/mksscryertower.quest/content/category/Crimes_with_brain_scanners_human_detectors_other_devices_and_me.rst

 2025.06/01 - the same ....
 Lavrinovic with other, army piracy/raiders, are build SWS for my nervous and radio head based on resonance in tissue

+2025.06/01 - the same with masturbator who said he would jerk off on my nerves until I died ....
+Lavrinovic-Vybor-Tesla-Younger with other, army piracy/raiders, are build SWS for my nervous and radio head based on resonance in tissue

 About phones, PCA/CDA/SD computers:
 +++++++++++++++++++++++++++++++++++